-Data Security Tips for the Indian Media Industry
+Data Security Tips for Media Companies in India

 A sunrise sector in the Indian economy, the media and entertainment industry is on an impressing growth path and is expected to expand at a much faster rate than the global average.
 Along with this, the stakes related to data breaches are also getting higher for the affected organizations.